kaanalptkn/myrecepie.ka3/README.md

 5. Go to deployment on heroku and fill in your variables, you no longer need to create a requirements.txt file and Procfile.

+6. Deploying your app to heroku

+* Login to heroku and enter your details.
+    - command: heroku login -i

+* 2. Get your app name from heroku.
+    - command: heroku apps

+* 3. Set the heroku remote.
+(Replace <app_name> with your actual app name)
+    - command: ﻿heroku git:remote -a <app_name>

+* 4. Add, commit and push to github
+    - command: git add . && git commit -m "Deploy to Heroku via CLI"

+5. Push to both github and heroku
+    - command: git push origin main
+    - command: git push heroku main

 # Credits